fireship-io/fireship.io/content/lessons/firebase-tips-and-tricks/index.md

 27. Angular App?
 Use AngularFire
 28. React App?
 Use ReactFire
 29. RxJS?
 Use RxFire
-30. Find additional projects from the FirebaseExtended Github Org.
+30. Find additional projects from the FirebaseExtended GitHub Org.
 31. Use Performance Monitoring
 32. Use Crashlytics
 33. Use Analytics